yunghurd/hurdfx/toolbar/README.txt

 Create a new Geo node with an Object Merge from a set of selected Object nodes.
 Collects to one Object Merge SOP.

+Smoke Object BBox -
+Adds a parameter to a selected Smoke Object DOP which points to a SOP geometry that sets the initial bounding box.

 Correct Slash Clipboard -
 Changes backslashes to slashes in a path string in the system clipboard.